Nikki Patel

-Nikki Patel (born 5 July 1990) is an English actress.
-She is known for portraying the role of Amber Kalirai in the ITV soap opera Coronation Street from 2005 to 2009, then again from 2011 to 2012.
+Nikki Patel (born 5 July 1990) is an English actress and writer.
+She is known for playing Amber Kalirai in the ITV soap opera Coronation Street from 2005 to 2009, and from 2011 to 2012.

 Career

 Patel joined the cast of Coronation Street in late 2005, playing Dev's teenage daughter Amber Kalirai.
 After four years, she left the show to pursue other acting roles and attend university.
 In 2011, she returned to Coronation Street and left the show again in March 2012.
 In 2006, Patel appeared in an episode of the BBC drama Waterloo Road.
 She played a character called Shazia Patel.
 One week after landing the role, she was nominated as Best Newcomer at the National Television Awards.
 In May 2022, she appeared in an episode of the BBC soap opera Doctors as Shelley Anwar.
+In 2026, Patel written a BBC pilot sitcom titled The Patels set in Bradford, about two, middle-aged British Gujarati women who despise each other.
+However both of their lives are thrown into chaos when they both receive an unexpected announcement from their sons respectively.